textileio/community/docs/tutorials/hub/web-app.md

 !!!info
     With your basic Typescript web app setup, you should have a primary `.ts` (or `.js` if you decided to stick with Javascript) file where your webapp exists.
 We'll work within this single file to start, but the instructions below should be adaptable to any application architecture.

+### Browser, Node, or React Native?

+You can use the JavaScript libraries for all three, though there are some differences to be aware of.

+### Browser

+Go go go!
+Green lights ahead.
+Just read the rest of the docs and get building.

+### Node

+Some of our libraries rely on WebSockets for moving data around.
+WebSockets is packed in every major browser out of the box, but doesn't exist in Node the same way.
+This can be solved by adding WebSockets to the environment.
+We've solved this in past examples using, [isomorphic-ws](https://www.npmjs.com/package/isomorphic-ws).

+1. Install [isomorphic-ws](https://www.npmjs.com/package/isomorphic-ws), `npm install --save isomorphic-ws ws`
+2. Add websockets to the global namespace at the start of your app:

+`;(global as any).WebSocket = require('isomorphic-ws')`

+See an example of that, [here](https://github.com/textileio/js-examples/blob/master/hub-browser-auth-app/src/server/index.ts#L2).

+### React Native

+The React Native environment is missing a whole number of required packages, including `crypto`.
+Read the React Native tutorial's [installation steps](../react-native-buckets.md#install-libraries) to learn how to add the necessary packages.

 ## Tutorial overview

 ### User identities